TuxHurt/TuxHurt/README.md

   `python3 run.py -f` to fix Unexpected Client Behavior in Roblox.<br/>

   ## Injector
   TuxHurt uses an Injector called TuxHut that is made by the Owners of TuxHurt.
-It is a big part of TuxHurt's 0 effort goal.
-Read more about the Injector here:       https://github.com/TuxHut/TuxHut
+It is a big part of TuxHurt's 0 effort goal.<br/>
+  Read more about the Injector [here](https://github.com/TuxHurt/TuxHut)

   ## SirHurtWine
-  If you would like to run SirHurt on GNU/Linux without TuxHurt, read a guide created by use [here](https://hentai.dsf001.site/notes/sirhurt.html).
+  If you would like to run SirHurt on GNU/Linux without TuxHurt, read a guide created by use [here](https://hentai.dsf001.site/notes/sirhurt.html).<br/>
   It's recommended to run SirHurt on GNU/Linux with TuxHurt.

   ## License